ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Showers and thunderstorms likely before 7pm, then a slight chance of showers and thunderstorms between 7pm and 1am.
 Partly
          cloudy, with a low around 51.
-South wind 10 to 15 mph, with gusts as high as 23 mph.<br></div>
+South wind 10 to 15 mph, with gusts as high as 23 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">